jerin-mx/Twitter-Search-Application/README.md

 This is a Python application that allows users to search for tweets on the Twitter database based on a specific query.
 The application uses the database to retrieve the tweets and provides a user-friendly interface for searching and filtering the results.

 1. Import necessary libraries and set up MySQL and MongoDB
-2. Run the pre-processing file
+2. Run the twitter dataset processing file
 3. Run the search app with correct authentication to the databases.

 Contribution: